Tag Archives: Attack in Black

 Opening the show was Baby Eagle.
 What’s there to say about little ol’ Baby Eagle, other than it’s the project of the Constantines’ Steve Lambke, and that he’s great?
 I guess the first peep I ever heard from him was the last track on the third Cons album (Tournament of Hearts), a ditty called “Windy Road.”
 It had Steve singing, but instead of the usual scrappy punk song we got a pleasant acoustic number.
 It was an album highlight for me, so I was happy when he started playing solo shows later that year.
 Two quick albums in 2006 and 2007 followed by a split with Attack in Black late last year brings us to today.
 I’m sure we’ll be hearing more from him soon – his setlist was all new songs, and it looks like he’s going electric.

-Attack in Black and Dog Day at Il Motore, Montreal
+Attack in Black, with Dog Day at Il Motore

 I shot some video of Attack in Black during my recent trip to Montreal.
 I will never get tired of seeing this band (in fact I’ll be seeing them again next month when they open for the Cons at Lee’s Palace).
 This song above is on their latest album, called Years (by one thousand fingertips), but check out my YouTube channel for a few more songs from their set.